Minimal Denominators Lying in Subsets of the Ring of Polynomials over a Finite Field: Introduction

 which returns the smallest denominator of a rational lying in an interval.
 Kruyswijk and Meijer \cite{KM} studied the sum $S(N)=\sum_{j=0}^{N-1}q_j(N)$ and proved that $S(N)\asymp N^{\frac{3}{2}}$.
 Moreover, they conjectured that $S(N)\sim \frac{16}{\pi^2}N^{\frac{3}{2}}$.
 Stewart \cite{St} improved the results of \cite{KM} by proving that $1.35N^{\frac{3}{2}}<S(N)<2.04N^{\frac{3}{2}}$.
 Balazard and Martin \cite{BM} proved the Kruyswijk Meijer conjecture and moreover showed that

 Shparlinski \cite{Sh} improved the error term in \eqref{eqn:BMAsymp} and showed that

-To prove \eqref{eqn:BMAsymp}, Balazard and Martin compared between the sum $S(N)$ and the average of the continuous analogue of the smallest denominator question, which was proposed by Meiss and Sanders \cite{MS}.
-For $\delta>0$ and $x\in [0,1)$, define
+To prove \eqref{eqn:BMAsymp}, Balazard and Martin compared the sum $S(N)$ and the average of the continuous analogue of the smallest denominator function.
+This analogue, which was proposed by Meiss and Sanders \cite{MS}, is defined as follows: For $\delta>0$ and $x\in [0,1)$, define

 Chen and Haynes \cite{CH} computed the distribution of the function $q_{\min}(x,\delta)$.
 The higher dimensional analogue of $q_{\min}(x,\delta)$ was studied by Artiles \cite{Art} and Marklof \cite{M} through dynamical methods.
 In particular, Chen and Haynes \cite{CH} (see also \cite{M} for a more general result in all dimensions) proved that